promised-ai/redpoll-website/content/blog/ds-death-spiral.md

     </div>
 </div>

 The first thing to notice is that there are far fewer steps and that every step takes us closer to where we want to be.
 The key in this process is asking sensible questions.
-Asking sensible questions requires deep domain expertise, so it would be most effective for this Data Science process to be run by the domain expert.
+Asking sensible questions requires deep domain expertise, so it would be most effective for this Data Science process to be run by a domain expert.

-Eliminating iteration through up-front learning and turning a *question-modeling* system into a *question-answering* system reduces, in a significant want, discovery and production time.
+Eliminating iteration through up-front learning and turning a *question-modeling* system into a *question-answering* system significantly reduces discovery and production time.
 Under this process, discovery-to-production takes hours or days rather than months or years.

-**And the best part is this technology exists today.
+**And the best part is: this technology exists today.
 You can check out what this looks like in practice <span style="color: crimson">[here](@/redpoll-vs-ml.md)</span> and <span style="color: crimson">[here](@/blog/gamma.md)</span>.**

 When we consult for clients, we take their data, feed it through Reformer, and wait until the client has an hour or so to sit with us.
 Then we let them do our job for us.
 We sit and translate their questions into Reformer language (which they could do with a bit of training) and get feedback in real-time.

-It sounds like a racket, but I do not have 20 years of orthopedics, aircraft maintenance, or plant breeding experience to call upon, so I do not know which questions to ask or which insights are novel.
+It sounds like a racket, but I do not have 20 years of experience in orthopedics, aircraft maintenance, or plant breeding to call upon, so I do not know which questions to ask or which insights are potentially novel.
 It would be arrogant to think that I, a layperson, could solve these problems by blinding throwing AI at data.

 ## Limitations of the humanistic approach